The Ab Revolution™

 From one professional to another, thank you for constantly discrediting the myths that are all too often forced upon us.

-- Audrey Tannenbaum, M.Ed., A.T.C., C.S.C.S., Athletic Trainer and Maccabean Games Triathlon Gold Medalist, PA
+- Audrey Tannenbaum, M.Ed., A.T.C., C.S.C.S., Athletic Trainer and Maccabean Games Triathlon Gold Medallist, PA

 What Black Belt Martial Artists Say About The Ab Revolution